 The college counseling program at Graded is designed to support students as they make the transition on to higher education.
-Today there is a great deal of uncertainty, fear, and confusion surrounding college admissions, particularly admissions to the most selective institutions.
-Our goal is to reduce that anxiety by providing students and parents with the information and support they need for a successful and positive college process.
-This process can, and should be, an exciting time of self-discovery and exploration.
+This process can and should be, an exciting time of self-discovery and exploration.

 We are proud members of the National Association for College Admission for Counseling (NACAC) and the International Association of College Admissions Counseling (IACAC).
 This membership includes abiding by the NACAC